ecoiahq/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Tell us a bit about your business goals, and we’ll create a strategy to amplify your impact.
+      Tell us a bit about your business goals, and we’ll create a bespoke strategy to amplify your impact.
-    text: >
+    text: ''
-      Whether you’re an NGO, a startup, or an ethical brand, let’s work together to transform your message into action.
     media:
       fields:
         - name: name